Gertrude Noone: Biography

 Gertrude Noone was born in Ansonia, Connecticut on December 30, 1898.
 She was the ninth of her family's ten children.

 Noone, who never married, worked as an insurance policy clerk for The Travelers.
 She left her job to enlist in 1943 in the Women's Army Corps during World War II when she was 44 years old.
 While enlisted in the Corps, Noone became the chief clerk of the dispensary at Fort Myer, near Washington D.C.
 She rose within the Corps to the rank of sergeant first class by the time she left the United States Army in 1949.

 She returned to the private sector, where she worked as an administrative assistant at a psychiatric hospital in Stamford, Connecticut, until her retirement in 1962.

 The honorary title of oldest known living military veteran passed to Gertrude Noone on July 25, 2009, following the death of British World War I veteran Harry Patch.

-Gertrude Noone died at the Carriage Green assisted living facility in Milford, Connecticut, on September 10, 2009, at the age of 110.
+Gertrude Noone died at the Carriage Green assisted living facility in Milford, Connecticut, on September 10, 2009, aged 110.
 She was buried with full military honors at Mount St. Peter's Cemetery in Derby, Connecticut.